Are you planning a visit to Porto? Lucky you! We want to return as soon as we can, we loved Porto so much!

 We always do some research before we travel to a destination.
 We list here some of our recommended reading:

 Porto is also known as Oporto and is located on the Douro River Estuary 314km north of the capital Lisbon.
 It is the 2nd largest city in Portugal, Lisbon being the first.

 The country of Portugal in Europe also includes the Azores and Madeira Islands.
-We had just spent the previous 2 weeks in Madeira and loved it so we had high expectations for Porto.
+We had just spent the previous 2 weeks in Madeira and loved it so much we had high expectations for Porto.